1. What are the key national laws on forced labour, modern slavery and/or human rights in your country?

 The issues are spread over multiple more or less enforceable laws (including the ratified international agreements that are also laws formally):

-- Act on the effects of assigning work to foreigners residing in the territory of the Republic of Poland contrary to regulations
+• Act on the conditions for the admissibility of entrusting work to foreigners in the territory of the Republic of Poland

 2. Are there any sector-specific rules?